 1. Supervisor Final Evaluation: Supervisors will complete a final report (Appendix F) and assign a grade.
 The supervisor will discuss the report with the student, ensure both the student and the supervisor sign it, email the report to the Internship Coordinator and cc the student.
-The student will submit the report to Canvas.
+The student will submit it to Canvas.
 Students are encouraged to keep copies of these documents.
-The final reports will be required for the Portfolio process before graduation, and the student may need these documents after graduation for applications to professional associations.
+The student may need these documents after graduation for applications to professional associations.
 Students with multiple placements will submit an evaluation from each placement.
 Students with an external clinical supervisor will also have their site supervisor complete the mid-point evaluation.

-Due: Within 2 weeks of completion of internship hours Evaluation: Complete/ Incomplete
+Due: Within 2 weeks of completion of internship hours